Ralph Reed: Religious experience

-Reed has said that, in September 1983, he had a religious experience while at Bullfeathers, an upscale pub in Capitol Hill that was popular with staffers (and, to a lesser extent, members) of the House of Representatives.
-Regarding the experience, Reed said "the Holy Spirit simply demanded me to come to Jesus".
+Reed has said that, in September 1983, he had a religious experience while at Bullfeathers, an upscale pub in Capitol Hill popular with staffers (and, to a lesser extent, members) of the House of Representatives.
+Of the experience, Reed said, "the Holy Spirit simply demanded me to come to Jesus".
 He walked outside the pub to a phone booth, thumbed through the yellow pages under "Churches," and found the Evangelical Assembly of God Church in Camp Springs, Maryland.
 He visited the next morning and became a born-again Christian.

 Students for America

 After receiving his AB he moved to Raleigh, North Carolina to help start and lead Students for America (SFA), a conservative activist group supported by U.S. Senator Jesse Helms.
 SFA became largely dominated by members of Maranatha Campus Ministries, and this brought Reed into contact with Ed Buckham and Jim Backlin, the current Legislative Director of the Christian Coalition.
 Reed's links to Tom DeLay were forged through his association with Buckham and Backlin.

 SFA established chapters on college campuses up and down the East Coast and held conferences.
 Among other issues, SFA supported Helms' bid for re-election and organized abortion clinic protests.
 Reed was temporarily arrested during an abortion protest at the Fleming Center Abortion Clinic in Raleigh but was not charged with any crime.
 After Reed left SFA for a bigger job at the Christian Coalition, SFA faded out of existence by the early 1990s.